 This may be needed every 4 to 6 weeks in severe cases.
-Ciclosporin A in combination with prednisolone improves success rates and can be steroid-sparing.
+Cyclosporin A in combination with prednisolone improves success rates and can be steroid-sparing.
 If a person doesn’t respond to steroid medication then blood transfusions are required.
-Survival of transfused erythrocytes is normal.
+The survival of transfused erythrocytes is normal.

 Stem cell transplant

-Stem cells transplant may cure Diamond Blackfan anemia.
-Recection or infection can occur.
-Therefore stem cell transplant used only if steroids and transfusions do not help.
+Stem cell transplant may cure Diamond Blackfan anemia.
+Rejection or infection can occur.
+Therefore stem cell transplant should be used only if steroids and transfusions do not help.

-About 20% of people with DBA go into remission after treatment.
+About 20% of people with the disease go into remission after treatment.
 [Remission means that the signs and symptoms of anemia have disappeared for more than 6 months without any treatment.]

 The affected child needs to be monitored closely.